Nova Scotia will soon become the last province in Canada to open adoption records with new legislation expected to come into force in Spring 2022.

 Certain relatives may also request adoption information in some circumstances.
 For example, a birth sibling may request the adopted person’s name with the consent of the birth parents, or where the birth parents are deceased.
 Where an adopted person is deceased, a relative may obtain identifying information so long as a disclosure veto has not been filed.

 Lawyers at BOYNECLARKE LLP can help you navigate the legal issues surrounding adoption and family law.
-If you are seeking legal advice, please call (902) 469-9500 to schedule your free 30-minute consultation with a member of our Family Law team.
+If you are seeking legal advice, please call (902) 469-9500 to schedule your consultation with a member of our Family Law team.

 Adoption Records Act, Bill No. 23 at s 9(1).